stanosphere/advent-of-code/README.md

 - Reading input is basically always the same so maybe only define it once
 - Are .cabal files usually gitignored???
 - I feel like there's a more idiomatic and/or better way for parsing than me just using `splitOn` ALL THE TIME lol
-- Historical: looks like some files might not be loadable until I sort out some problems...
-  - `Data.Text` warning in 2021/Day4

 ## Misc